TylerMcCraw/TylerMcCraw/README.md

 ### Hey 👋

-I'm Tyler and I'm an Android Developer currently living in North Carolina.
+I'm Tyler and I'm a Senior Staff Android Engineer currently living in North Carolina.

 - 🔭  I’m working on our Android app at [Extend](https://paywithextend.com)
 - 🌱  I’m learning Kotlin Flow, Jetpack Compose, and more!